Coronavirus: Z Energy and Caltex cut petrol prices after oil markets sink

 "This morning, we've responded by putting down prices a further 7 cents per litre across our entire network."

-The retailer had been monitoring the price of crude following news yesterday OPEC and Russia were unable to reach an agreement on production.
+The retailer had been monitoring the price of crude following news yesterday Opec and Russia were unable to reach an agreement on production.

-The global price of oil sank after Russia refused to roll back production in response to falling demand and Saudi Arabia signalled it will ramp up its own output.
+The global price of oil sank after Russia refused to roll back production in response to falling demand and Saudi Arabia signalled it would ramp up its own output.
 While low oil prices can translate into cheaper petrol, they wreak havoc on energy companies and countries that count on petroleum revenue, including the No 1 producer, the US.

-The clash between the two giant oil producers came as Italy — the country hit hardest by the coronavirus in Europe — began enforcing a lockdown against 16 million people in north, the heart of its manufacturing and financial industries.
+The clash between the two giant oil producers came as Italy — the country hit hardest by the coronavirus in Europe — began enforcing a lockdown against 16 million people in the north, the heart of its manufacturing and financial industries.
 The turmoil is expected to push Italy into recession and weigh on the European economy.